Note to Tesla and Elon Musk: Nobody cares if your Cybertruck can beat a Ford F-150 in a towing contest

-Tow-wars are useful to the degree that they prove the Big Three are doing enough business to throw gauntlets at each other, rather than hunkering down to ride out a recession or dealing with a spike in fuel prices that clonks sales of big pickups.
+Tow wars are useful to the degree that they prove the Big Three are doing enough business to throw down the gauntlet with each other, rather than hunkering down to ride out a recession or dealing with a spike in fuel prices that clonks sales of big pickups.

 For Musk, this is all worth it, despite the silliness and at the expense of Tesla's cool, because it makes his pickup that doesn't really exist yet a sort of phantom competitor for the most successful pickup in human history.